Tresol/MailEditor/README.en.md

 ### Functions

-The project aim to help employees to deliver their files needed to be printed to the Print Services in a more organized way.
+The project aims to help employees to deliver their files needed to be printed to the Print Services in a more organized way.

 ### Environment